To help improve the local primary healthcare in some of the most remote and impoverished areas of Africa.

 Dr Fundafunda is Technical Advisor (TA) and Manager of the Drug Supply Budget Line, at the Ministry of Health (MoH) in Zambia.
 He provides planning, strategy and management advice and support to the public health sector on programmes leading to access to medicines.
 As a resource on policy and operational system development for public health, Dr Fundafunda has over 20 years of work experience in both the public and private sectors, as well as the UN agencies.

-Dr Fran Fieldhouse (Head of Clinical Governance)
+Dr Fran Fieldhouse (Medical Director)

 Fran qualified as a doctor in 1998.
 In 2001, following a Diploma in Tropical Medicine from the University of Liverpool, she worked in a hospital in southern Zambia for six months.
 She has also worked in a refugee camp in Sudan, in Tunisia and as a GP in central London with a large immigrant population.